Storing your files in the cloud is much more convenient than storing them on a hard drive.

-- Upload speed averagely slower than download speed by 9X.
+- Upload speed is averagely slower than download speed by 9X.

 - We live in an age of massive information growth.
-File sizes ranging from few hundred of MB to GB or even PB are common.
-We all need a quick solution for this.
+File sizes ranging from a few hundred MB to GB or even PB are common.
+We all need a quick solution to this.

 If you’re looking for a quick recommendation on the fastest cloud storage service, we’d go with pCloud.
 We are using their 2TB + Crypto bundle plan and our cloud storage comparison shows that they excel in comparing with competitors.
 Read our full review on pCloud here.